TiagoMateus28/Population-Statistics/README.md

 # How to run

 1. Ensure the virtual environment is active
-2. Use uvicorn to start
+2. Use the following command "uvicorn main:app --reload"